-(PT2) We want our relationships with our customers and readers to be actual relationships, and that requires two-way conversation.
+(PT2) We want relationships with our customers and readers to be actual relationships, and that requires two-way conversation.
 We want to encourage them to call, sign up, or click on a link.
 We want them to tell us what they thought of our products or services.
-If you read my earlier post on the value of influencing customer response, it’s time to start asking the questions and posing the statements that engage dialog.
+If you read my earlier post on the value of influencing customer response, it’s time to start asking questions and posing statements that engage dialog.

 Or you can just wait and see if your schedule fills up.
 (See pic for emotion that follows waiting for your schedule to fill up).